 On average, the cost of a root canal without dental insurance can range from:

 The further back you go in your mouth, the more roots there are.
 The “bicuspids” or “premolar” teeth behind your canines (eye teeth) will have one or two roots, depending on which one it is.
-If there are two roots, the procedure takes longer, meaning it also costs more.
+If there are two roots, root canal procedures takes longer, meaning it also costs more.
 On average, premolars are around $800-1,600 to treat with a root canal.

 And then there are your furthest back teeth, which are your molars.
 Molars usually have 2-3 roots.
 In extremely rare cases, they can have four roots.
 They’re also harder to see and reach, making the treatment more of a challenging procedure for general dentists.
 Depending on the tooth, your dentist might refer you to a specialist.
 The average root canal cost for molar teeth is between $1,000-1,600.

 If you do not have dental insurance, a great option is to get a dental savings plan.
-They are no waiting periods or exclusions, or maximums and you get a flat discount on every service, from dental cleanings to elective restorations.
+They are no waiting periods or exclusions, or maximums and you get a flat discount on every oral health service, from dental cleanings to elective restorations.
+Dental discount plans also work for other out of pocket costs for vision and RX!

 1Dental offers 69% OFF root canals get a plan here today and save!